 Conditions InDepth: Irritable Bowel Syndrome (IBS)

-Irritable bowel syndrome (IBS) is a chronic disorder of the intestines.
-It can lead to belly pain, cramping, gas, and bloating.
+Irritable bowel syndrome (IBS) is a range of symptoms that happen at the same time.
+Belly pain, cramping, gas, bloating, and changes in bowel habits are the most common issues.
 Pain from IBS is often better after a bowel movement.

 Causes of IBS

-The exact cause of IBS is unknown.
+IBS is a functional disorder that affects the intestines.
+The exact cause is unknown.
 Nerves, muscles, air, and movement all help the intestines work smoothly.
-One or more problems in any of these may lead to IBS.
-For some, IBS may start after a bacterial infection.
-It's not known why this happens.
+One or more problems in any of these pathways can lead to IBS.
+Increased sensitivity in your intestines can be influenced by:

 Wilkins T, Pepitone C, Alex B, Schade RR.
 Diagnosis and management of IBS in adults.
 Am Fam Physician.
 2012;86(5):419-426.